Costa Del Sol -

 At the centre of the region is the city of Málaga, the arrival point for the vast majority of visitors to the Costa del Sol with its busy international airport.
 Málaga has been a significant port ever since the times of the Phoenicians and was particularly important for fish salting.

 Apart from the previously mentioned Torremolinos and Fuengirola, the Costa Del Sol has some famous and superb seaside resorts including the jewel of the region - Marbella, destination of the rich and famous.
-Other well known resorts include Benalmádena, Mijas, Estepona, Calahonda, Almunecar, Torrox and Nerja.
+Other well known resorts include Benalmádena, Mijas, Estepona, Sotogrande, Calahonda, Almunecar, Torrox and Nerja.

 The inland areas of the region feature some superb Natural Parks and reserves and some wonderful historical towns and cities.
 A visit to the city of Granada would be a must, other suggested excursions would include Cordoba, Seville, Ronda, Casares and Antequera to name but a few.